Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Where the first track was of a slower nature, its follow-up, “Burning The Major Arcana“, is its exact opposite in many ways as it comes from out of nowhere and attacks.
 Blistering, breakneck riffs are discharged right from the start, but even they don’t achieve the monstrous machinations of the song’s drum work, a maddening assault rife with blast beats.
 Then again, there are those acidic, throat-shredding vocals, ones that can easily draw comparisons to Carcass’ Jeff Walker or ZAO’s Dan Weyandt.

-With the second song now incinerated, things slow up a bit again with the roll out of third song, “Screaming Martyrs.”
+With the second song now incinerated, things slow up a bit again with the rollout of the third song, “Screaming Martyrs.”
 We move back into shadows of dense doom again, but there is a quickly noticeable difference on the mic – clean vocals, albeit somewhat shouted ones, yet clean nonetheless.
 All the while, Iommian riffs resonate their most horrific output and gradually things hit a point where the music gets a fuel-injected shot and then explodes with frenzied fury.

 That underlying manifestation of doom is a returning presence as we go headlong into the EP’s final cut, “Crystals And Chalices,” my favorite song of the four.
 The traditional guitars emit massive riffs, bolstered by the beefy rhythmic support beneath and, somehow, an even more vicious vocal, although it is dealt with some tamping down.
 In some passages, the music undergoes grandiosely epic leaps, gaining momentum as it deals brief glimpses of a vintage Morbid Angel influence.